KnowledgeForge/keymaker/README.md

 print(prompt)
 ```

-This will generate the text "A B C" to match the grammar.

 #### OptionsConstraint

 `OptionsConstraint` allows you to constrain the generated text based on a list of string options.
 For example, to generate text that contains one of the following options: